postcss/sugarss/README.md

 [`gulp-postcss`] for Gulp, [`postcss-cli`] for npm scripts.
 [Parcel] has build-in support for PostCSS.

-Then install SugarSS: `npm install --save-dev sugarss` if you use npm and `yarn add --dev sugarss` if you use Yarn.
+Then install SugarSS: `npm install --save-dev postcss sugarss` if you use npm and `yarn add --dev postcss sugarss` if you use Yarn.

-You may also install `precss` to have nested rules, variables and other CSS syntax extensions: `npm install --save-dev precss` or `yarn add --dev precss` if you use Yarn.

 Then create `.postcssrc` file: